isluder/Arduino_CSD_STUFF/README.md

-# Arduino Projects!
+# Arduino PID Ball Balancer Project !

-Repository for Arduino Projects
+Repository for the Arduino Project for CSD
 Assigned by our Control System Component class.

 Using PlatformIO and aruduino language.